nzzareno/carvel-ecommerce/README.md

 ## Introduction

-#### This is a project that i have done for the Coderhouse React.js course in which the objective is to make a ecommerce using hooks, context API, and Firebase 9
+#### This is a project that i have done in the Coderhouse React.js course in which the objective is to make a ecommerce using hooks, context API, props and Firebase 9

 ## Development technologies